ParthaEth/GIF/README.md

 To start training from scratch run
 `python train.py --run_id <runid>`

-Note that the training code will take all available GPUs in the system and perform data parallelization. you can set visible GPUs by etting the `CUDA_VISIBLE_DEVICES` environment variable.
+Note that the training code will take all available GPUs in the system and perform data parallelization.
+You can set visible GPUs by etting the `CUDA_VISIBLE_DEVICES` environment variable.
 Run `CUDA_VISIBLE_DEVICES=0,1 python train.py --run_id <runid>` to run on GPU 0 and 1

 #### To run random face generation follow the following steps
 1. Clone this repo